Loading...

 sudo chage -M 30 expiringuser

-Step 4 : Set minimum password age to 7 days.
+Step 4 : Enforce minimum password age.

 Command